-(3) Input using the CRT/MDI panel
+(3) Method using G54-G59

-Six workpiece coordinate systems can be set beforehand using the MDI panel (see Part III-11.4.6.).
+Make settings on the MDI panel to preset six workpiece coordinate systems (see Part III-11.4.6).
+Then, use program commands G54 to G59 to select which workpiece coordinate system to use.

 When using an absolute command, establish the workpiece coordinate system in any of the above ways.